ericelliott/rfx/README.md

 It's driven by the idea originally inspired by Lisp: Code as data.
 We're extending this concept to type information and documentation metadata.

-This provides several benefits, but importantly, it makes your code literally self-documenting, and opens up paves the way for powerful in-app developer tooling that is not available using compile-time type systems such as TypeScript.
+This provides several benefits, but importantly, it makes your code literally self-documenting, and paves the way for powerful in-app developer tooling that is not available using compile-time type systems such as TypeScript.
 (Note: The TypeScript team is actively working on [runtime type reflection](http://blog.wolksoftware.com/decorators-metadata-reflection-in-typescript-from-novice-to-expert-part-4), but it currently requires you to opt-in to experimental TypeScript features, and it works using the unstable `Reflect` API proposal for some future ES Next).

 ## Status - Request for Comments